freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/the-meaning-of-tempting.md

 # --description--

 The word `tempting` is an adjective that describes something appealing or attractive, often making someone want to do or have it.
-It ends in `-ing` because it's derived from the verb `tempt`, meaning to cause atraction.
 For example:

-`The idea of sleeping in is tempting.` (suggests the idea is appealing)
+`The idea of sleeping in is tempting` (suggests the idea is appealing)

-Listen to the expert's advice and identify the usage of `tempting` or `tempt`

 # --fillInTheBlank--